cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - within lectures at many universities.

-Kindly note the terms of the license and the information regarding non-liability for any damage arising from the use of CrypTool.
-These conditions are described e.g. at the web page, during the installation process and at the introduction page of the online help for CrypTool.
+Kindly note the terms of the license and the information regarding non-liability for any damage arising from the use of CT1.
+These conditions are described e.g. at the web page, during the installation process and at the introduction page of the online help of CT1.

-Previous users of CrypTool 1 may find interesting especially chapter 2.6 (What's new in version CT 1.4.31) and chapter A.1 (Roadmap after CT 1.4.31) of this ReadMe.
+Previous users of CT1 may find interesting especially chapter 2.6 (What's new in version CT 1.4.31) and chapter A.1 (Roadmap after CT 1.4.31) of this ReadMe.